duguyue100/pyaer/README.md

 1. `dvs128-test`: you need OpenCV to run this example, note that if you are on Mac, OpenCV's `waitKey()` function may cause delay of displaying frames.

-2. `dvs128-glumpy`: you need `glumpy` package to run this example. `glumpy` is a fast visualization library based on OpenGL.
-We found it's very fast to render images.
-In our case, we use GLFW backend.
-If `glumpy` couldn't find your installed GLFW on your system, make sure you set the `GLFW_LIBRARY` variable to `/your/glfw/library/path/libglfw.so`.

-3. `dvs240-test`: you need OpenCV to run this example.
+2. `dvs240-test`: you need OpenCV to run this example.

-4. `dvs346-test`: you need OpenCV to run this example.
+3. `dvs346-test`: you need OpenCV to run this example.

 More examples are coming...